 Child and spousal support

-If you have a family law matter involving drafting a cohabitation agreement, marriage agreement, or separation agreement or preparing a desk order divorce please book an appointment with Danna Shan.
+If you have a family law matter involving drafting a cohabitation agreement, marriage agreement, or separation agreement or preparing a desk order divorce please book an appointment with Danna Shan and Steven Nguyen.

-If you have a family law matter involving potentially contentious claims for divorce, child custody and access, support and property division please book an appointment with Cameron Lee or Joyce Ling.
+If you have a family law matter involving potentially contentious claims for divorce, child custody and access, support and property division please book an appointment with senior lawyers, Cameron Lee or Joyce Ling.

 Frequently Asked Questions